asterisk/node-ari-client/README.md

 - context (string) - The context transferred to
 - exten (string) - The extension transferred to
 - is_external (boolean) - Whether the transfer was externally initiated or not
+- replace_channel (Channel) - The channel that is replacing transferer when the transferee(s) can not be transferred directly
 - result (string) - The result of the transfer attempt
+- transferee (Channel) - The channel that is being transferred

 ##### Resource Specific Emitters
 Bridge